joost-morsink/Identity/docs/idprov/README.md

 The type `T` is always the entity type the identity value is a reference for.
 The type `K` is an input type for the underlying value.
 An Identity Provider may convert this value to another type, if that is more natural or desirable within the provider's context.

+### Underlying types
+An underlying type is the type of the actual value representing the identity of the entity.
+For each entity type a provider should be able to produce an underlying value type.
+When an underlying value type is known, the provider should be able to supply an `IEqualityComparer<T>` instance for it.
+This is the way case insensitivity can be supported on the provider level, but other specific ways of determining equality may be supported using these methods.

 ### Create
 The create methods create identity values for a certain type, with a certain underlying value.